SekharRajendran/3_steps_RF_Sek/README.md

 - 5G Toolbox

 ## Demo Example Walkthrough
-The intent of this document is to guide MATLAB users to try the MATLAB codes and Simulink models.
+The intent of this document is to guide MATLAB users in trying the MATLAB codes and Simulink models for RF end-to-end 5G simulation.

 ### Example 1:
 After downloading the files, navigate to the MATLAB working directory (`Intro_Demo`) and run the code with the filename `EVMMeasure5G_01.m`.
 This code measures the error vector magnitude (EVM) of NR test model (NR-TM) or fixed reference channel (FRC) waveforms, including phase noise and memoryless nonlinearity at the baseband level.